SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 > BadgerDB is an implementation of the WiscKey paper, but it makes a small modification to `put` and the `get` operations.
 If the value size is less than some threshold, the value will be put in the memtable else the value-offset will be put in the memtable.
 If the key is found during the `get` operation, BadgerDB loads the value from the value-log if the retrieved value is a value-offset.
 SSTables always contain the value-offset.

 Deleting a key in WiscKey will delete it from the LSM-tree but the value-log remains untouched.
-WiscKey proposes [garbage collection](#introduce-garbage-collection) to remove invalid (or dangling) values from value-log. <<More on this later.>>
+WiscKey proposes [garbage collection](#introduce-garbage-collection) to remove invalid (or dangling) values from value-log.

 #### Leverage the internal parallelism of SSDs